Kart racing: Racing

 Racing classes start at age 7 or 8 (5 in the United States with "Kid Karts") and generally run in 3-year age groupings or weight divisions until "senior" status is reached at age 15 or 16, depending on the series.

 Racing formats

 Typically, race formats are one of the following:

 Sprint

-Sprint racing takes place on dedicated kart circuits resembling small road courses, with left and right turns, Hair Pins, Chicanes, short and Long Straight a ways.
+Sprint racing takes place on dedicated kart circuits resembling small road courses, with left and right turns, hairpins, chicanes, and short and long straightaways.
 Tracks range from 1/4-mile (400 metres) to over 1 mile (1,600 metres) in length.

 The sprint format is a series of short-duration races, normally for a small number of laps, that qualify for a final which last 20 minutes or more, with a variety of point scoring calculations to determine the event's overall winner.
 Typical duration does not normally exceed 25 minutes.
 Here, speed and successful passing is of the most importance.
 It normally occurs in the format of qualifying, one to three heats and a final race for trophy positions.